BSumanthPriyesh/DatabaseForDapperDogSalon/README.md

 # Database For Dapper Dog Salon

-Tech stack: Microsoft - SQL Server 2019, SSDT, and Visio
+Tech stack: Microsoft - SQL Server 2019, SSRS, and Visio

 • Created and maintained a database for the Dapper Dog Salon using Microsoft SQL Server 2019 to keep track of every business process that happens between the Salon which provides services that customers select for their dogs and